simonmekit/ghost-chatbot-backend/README.md

 # ghost-chatbot-Api

-This is a python API for ghost-chatbot
+This is a python API designed to eliminate the preliminary procedures executed when using GHOST(General Holistic Organism Scripting Tool), providing smooth interaction between the Relex server and Guile.

 **Requirements**